abugodev/chrome-extensions/intercom/INSTALLATION.md

 - Go to `chrome://extensions/` and try reloading the extension (click the refresh icon 🔄)
 - Refresh the Intercom page

-**Having issues with .crx file on Mac?**
-- macOS often deletes .crx files for security reasons
-- **Solution:** Use Option 1 (zip file method) instead - it's more reliable on Mac

 **Button is disabled?**
 - The article must be in English for the button to work